-Encode Hungwords in Semi-Diplomatic Texts
+Encode Hungwords in Semi-Diplomatic Transcriptions

 When a semantic line is too long for the compositorial line, the compositor will insert the final word(s) on the line above or below, usually inserting an opening parenthesis before the word(s).